Matt98x/Experimental_assignment_2/Readme.md

 ### Architecture
 The software architecture consists of two main areas: the world and the pet, programmatically represented by the two packages that compose this implementation.
-The first handle how the world is organized and works externally to the pet.
-This means that the commander, the Pet-logic(now simply interpretable as Logic) and the movement of the ball can ba all thought to be component of this macro-architecture.
+The first handles how the world is organized and works externally to the pet.
+This means that the commander, the Pet-logic(now simply interpretable as Logic) and the movement of the ball can be all thought to be component of this macro-architecture.
-Going to the Pet, this can be considered as connected to the world over just two aspect:
+Going to the Pet, this can be considered as connected to the world over just two aspects:
 * The Perception: that handles how the pet perceives the world and in particular the ball
 * The Logic: which is simply a remaining part from the first assignment, in which this node controlled both the command interpretation and the control of the robot state.
 Here we show the architecture image: